 - A small amount of TRH is given intravenously and then blood is taken for levels of TSH at several subsequent time points.

-- TRH stimulation test is useful in the diagnosis of central hypothyroidism, especially if free T4 and/or TSH is low-normal.
+- TRH stimulation test may be useful in the diagnosis of central hypothyroidism, especially if free T4 and/or TSH are low-normal[4, 5].

 Anterior pituitary hormone hypersecretion

-- A single prolactin measurement may be sufficient if the value is greater than 200 μg/L.
+- Levels should be taken on at least two occasions and after relaxation if elevation is suspected.
+A single prolactin measurement may be sufficient if the value is >200 μg/L.

-- Serum insulin-like growth factor-I (IGF-I): measurement of serum IGF-I concentration is a sensitive screening test for acromegaly.
+- Serum IGF-I: measurement of serum IGF-I concentration is a sensitive screening test for acromegaly.
 Significantly higher IGF-I levels occur during puberty than those during adulthood.
-For accurate control comparison, the IGF-I level must be compared with that of control subjects who are matched for age, gender, and Tanner's stage.
+For accurate control comparison, the IGF-I level must be compared with that of control subjects who are matched for age, gender and Tanner's stage.

-- Serum insulin-like growth factor-binding protein-3 (IGFBP-3): increased IGFBP-3 level has been reported as a sensitive marker of growth hormone hypersecretion.
+- Serum IGFBP-3: increased IGFBP-3 level has been reported as a sensitive marker of growth hormone hypersecretion.

-- Inability to suppress serum growth hormone levels during an oral glucose tolerance test (OGTT): the single best laboratory criterion for diagnosing growth hormone excess is failure to suppress serum growth hormone levels to less than 5 ng/dL within 3 hours after an oral glucose challenge.
+- Inability to suppress serum growth hormone levels during an oral glucose tolerance test (OGTT): the single best laboratory criterion for diagnosing growth hormone excess is failure to suppress serum growth hormone levels to >5 ng/dL within three hours after an oral glucose challenge.

 - A random LH is a useful initial test for precocious puberty.
 A random FSH will not distinguish prepuberty from puberty.
 Low or prepubertal levels with high sex steroid levels are found in gonadotrophin-independent precocious puberty.

-- GnRH stimulation test: LH and FSH levels are measured sequentially after GnRH stimulation.
+- GnRH stimulation test: as in the gonadotrophin deficiency section above, LH and FSH levels are measured sequentially after GnRH stimulation.
 The test is useful in the assessment of precocious puberty.
-There is a flat response in gonadotrophin-independent precocious puberty.

-- Leuprorelin acetate stimulation testing is an alternative and can accurately predict pubertal progression..
+- When GnRH is unavailable the synthetic analogue, leuprorelin acetate is a suitable alternative and can accurately predict pubertal progression.

 The posterior pituitary produces antidiuretic hormone (ADH) and oxytocin, which stimulates uterine contraction during birth and ejection of milk during lactation.
 Patients with suspected diabetes insipidus are usually assessed by a water deprivation test.
 Alternatively, a non-osmotic stimulus such as hypoglycaemia may be used to stimulate ADH secretion.